 Later, Sir Hirini was instrumental in establishing the Māori tertiary institution, Te Whare Wānanga o Awanuiārangi, in Whakatāne, he has also had a long involvement in the affairs of his iwi, Ngāti Awa, and he is head of its trust board.
 He led the Treaty settlement negotiations for Ngāti Awa, and a settlement was concluded in 2005.
 Sir Hirini is now a sitting member of The Waitangi Tribunal.

-In 2007 Sir Hirin was made a Distinguished Companion of the New Zealand Order of Merit for his services to Māori and Education and he was Knighted in 2009.
+In 2007, Sir Hirini was made a Distinguished Companion of the New Zealand Order of Merit for his services to Māori and Education and he was Knighted in 2009.

-- 2001: Published with Neil Grove – Ngā Pepeha a Ngā Tupuna: The Sayings of the Ancestors.Wellington: which won the Reference and Anthology category of the 2002 Montana NZ Book Awards
+- 2001: Published with Neil Grove, Ngā Pepeha a Ngā Tupuna: The Sayings of the Ancestors, which won the Reference and Anthology category of the 2002 Montana New Zealand Book Awards

-- 2010: With his wife June, People of the Land was published bu Huia and this book won the Ngā Kupu Ora Book Awards, Te Reo Māori category.
+- 2010: With his wife, June, People of the Land was published by Huia Publishers, and this book won the Ngā Kupu Ora Book Awards, Te Reo Māori category.

-It is with great pleasure that The Māori Literature Trust present this special award as a token of appreciation to Hirini’s wonderful life promoting Māori arts and in particular, his contribution to the written word.
+It is with great pleasure that The Māori Literature Trust presents this special award as a token of appreciation of Sir Hirini’s wonderful life promoting Māori arts and, in particular, his contribution to the written word.

 - Click here to read about Dame Katerina Te Heikoko Mataira’s special award for her